-ISO containers are more commonly known as a shipping or storage container.
-The ‘ISO’ stands for ‘International Organisation for Standardisation’, who are the body who have set the specifications of shipping containers to ensure that they are uniform and can be packed onto a ship properly.
+ISO containers are more commonly known as shipping or storage containers.
+The ‘ISO’ stands for ‘International Organisation for Standardisation’, who are the body who have set the specifications to ensure that they are uniform and can be packed onto a ship properly.

-ISO or shipping containers were an idea dreamt up in the USA by trucker, Malcolm McLean – he later changed his name to be spelled Malcom.
-Although there appear to have been some attempts beforehand around the world to devise a standardised cargo holding container, it was McLean in 1956 who first designed and patented the idea.
+ISO was an idea dreamt up in the USA by trucker, Malcolm McLean – he later changed his name to be spelt Malcom.
+Although there appear to have been some attempts beforehand around the world to devise a standardised cargo unit, it was McLean in 1956 who first designed and patented the idea.

-Until McLean’s idea came to fruition, the cargo was transported around the world in containers of all shapes and sizes, making it extremely difficult to transport efficiently in terms of space as well as to load and unload.
+Until McLean’s idea came to fruition, the cargo was transported around the world in all sorts of shapes and sizes, making it extremely difficult to transport efficiently in terms of space as well as to load and unload.
 This problem became apparent to McLean throughout his career as a trucker of over 20 years.

-McLean had built up a successful trucking company, which he sold for $25 million in 1956 when he patented his concept of a standardised shipping container.
+McLean had built up a successful trucking company, which he sold for $25 million in 1956 when he patented his standardised concept.

 McLean then went on to buy the Pan Atlantic Tanker Company – a shipping company with some old ships which weren’t in good condition.
-He repaired the ships and adapted them to accommodate his patented shipping containers and begun to experiment with the transportation of cargo.
+He repaired the ships and adapted them to accommodate his patented cargo boxes and begun to experiment with the transportation of cargo.

-McLean later renamed his business ‘Sea-Land Shipping’ and perfected his design of a shipping container which was strong and able to withstand extremes of weather whilst being easy to stack onto cargo ships and transfer between different modes of transport – without the need to unpack the cargo.
+McLean later renamed his business ‘Sea-Land Shipping’ and perfected his design which was strong and able to withstand extremes of weather whilst being easy to stack onto cargo ships and transfer between different modes of transport – without the need to unpack the cargo.

-Sea-Land Shipping gradually gained in acceptance and popularity and with help from the US Military, in 1969, McLean sold his remaining stock in the company for $160 million – although he still had his shipping – or ISO – container patents.
+Sea-Land Shipping gradually gained in acceptance and popularity and with help from the US Military, in 1969, McLean sold his remaining stock in the company for $160 million – although he still had his ISO or – container patents.

-By the late 1970s, McLean’s standardised shipping containers had been accepted all over the world and were on their way to be a widely accepted and preferred method of transporting cargo globally.
+By the late 1970s, McLean’s standardised design had been accepted all over the world and were on their way to be a widely accepted and preferred method of transporting cargo globally.
 In 1999, Sea-Land was acquired by Maersk.

 It has taken many years for the perfection of the shipping containers which we know and love today to fully form.
 And it is us today who are reaping the rewards.

-Another bonus that we are seeing is the ability to customise used and new ISO containers to create temporary spaces which can be used for everything from housing to exhibition stands, to pop-up cafes.
-Their almost Lego-like qualities, along with their ability to withstand harsh weather and the fact that they lend themselves well to being customised mean that ISO containers can now be a low cost and sustainable option for different spaces.
+Another bonus that we are seeing is the ability to customise new and used intermodal’s to create temporary spaces which can be used for everything from housing to exhibition stands, to pop-up cafes.
+Their almost Lego-like qualities, along with their ability to withstand harsh weather and the fact that they lend themselves well to being customised mean that ISO’s can now be a low cost and sustainable option for different spaces.

-It is true to say that shipping containers have changed the way that the world operates – by enabling smoother trading between countries through creating sustainable space solutions.
+It is true to say that freight cargo has changed the way that the world operates – by enabling smoother trading between countries through creating sustainable space solutions.
 And that’s only so far.
 It’s exciting to think about what the future of shipping containers holds for us all…